 Another issue with gifts that you receive is that they do not have a purpose in your home or life.
 At the same time, these items may be enjoyable for that day or week after you receive them.
 There comes the point where you need to find a home for this item.
 That is when you may find it hard and have issues keeping the thing.
 Those random items like stuffed animals, enamel pins, etc...

-If you find yourself with stuff that has no purpose in your home or life, consider passing them on to someone who may have more interest in the product than you, like a collector.
+If you find yourself with stuff that has no purpose in your home or life, consider passing it on to someone who may have more interest in the product than you, like a collector.

 Now that we talked about what to do with these gift myths and how to reduce the clutter in your home.
 I can't go without saying that giving gifts to others can also create a level of frustration on the part of the recipient.
 You may not have realized that your gift makes a stuckness in decluttering for them.